 In the end, you may not need to use the insurance but think of it as a protection of all the money that you’ve spent on your wedding.
 If you have to reschedule your wedding because of a hurricane, it definitely stinks, but you don’t want to lose the money that you invested in as well and insurance will help cover that.

-Tip 3: It's Going to Be HOT, Plan Accordingly
+Tip 3: It’s Going to Be HOT!
+Prepare Accordingly

 Tip 4: Keep Your Cake Out of the Elements

-Heat and buttercream don't mix well!
-Between the heat and the humidity, wedding cakes do not fair well in the outdoors in Florida, especially in the summer.
-In fact, many bakers have in their contracts that they can't guarantee what will happen to your cake when left outdoors.
-If you have to have your wedding cake outside, lets say because your whole venue is outside, then place in a location of the venue with the most shade.
-Nothing puts a damper on a cake cutting, then when the buttercream has melted and the layers of your wedding cake have fallen to the floor.
+Heat and buttercream do not mix well.
+Between the humidity and the heat, wedding cakes do not fare well in the outdoors in Central Florida, but especially in the summer.
+In fact, most wedding cake bakers will have in their contract that they can’t guarantee what will happen to your cake if it’s left outside.
+If you happen to have your wedding cake outside, because lets say your whole venue is outside, then place it in a location of the venue with the most shade.

-Tip 5: Get Your Hair and Makeup Professionally Done
+Tip 5: Have Your Hair and Makeup Professionally Done

-You're going to want to look your best on your wedding day!
-Not just for the day but for the photos that you will be looking at for a lifetime.
-Since your hair and makeup will be a key factor in giving you that finished look, hiring a professional hair and makeup artist is a must.
-Professional Central Florida hair and makeup artists are use to working with the challenges that the local weather brings.
-They also have the right products to give you that flawless look to last through your wedding day!
+You’re going to want to look the best on your wedding day.
+That’s a given.
+It’s not just for the day but for the photos that you’re going to look at for a lifetime.
+Since your hair and makeup will be a key factor in giving you that finishing look you’re going to want to hire a professional hair and makeup artist.

 Tip 6: Have Bug Spray